kubedb/docs/docs/guides/mariadb/tls/overview/index.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# MySQL TLS/SSL Encryption
+# MariaDB TLS/SSL Encryption

-**Prerequisite :** To configure TLS/SSL in `MySQL`, `KubeDB` uses `cert-manager` to issue certificates.
+**Prerequisite :** To configure TLS/SSL in `MariaDB`, `KubeDB` uses `cert-manager` to issue certificates.
 So first you have to make sure that the cluster has `cert-manager` installed.
 To install `cert-manager` in your cluster following steps [here](https://cert-manager.io/docs/installation/kubernetes/).

 To issue a certificate, the following cr of `cert-manager` is used: